Fathers of slain US soldiers attend trial in Jordan

 A Jordanian soldier visible in the video was closer to the Americans than the four witnesses during the attack, Moriarty and McEnroe said, and this soldier does not react until the heavy gunfire from al-Tuwayha’s machine gun kills 30-year-old Staff Sgt.
 Kevin J. McEnroe and Staff Sgt.
 Matthew C. Lewellen, of Tucson, Arizona, and Kirksville, Missouri, respectively.

 A seven-minute long gun battle ensued between al-Tuwayha, Moriarty’s son and an unnamed American Green Beret, in the soundless video which the families watched at an FBI compound in the U.S. Al-Tuwayha shot at the Americans as they raised empty hands before the Jordanian killed Moriarty.
-While focused on Moriarty, the surviving Green Beret snuck up on al-Tuwayha and pushed him down to the ground.
+While focused on Moriarty, the surviving Green Beret snuck up on and shot al-Tuwayha, severely wounding him and ending the firefight.

 But Staff Sgt.
 Moriarty was fatally shot in those final moments.